Ravavyr/S3ntry/README.md

    - On create file, prompt to overwrite existing file of same name
    - Delete files
    - File list => added scrolling and responsiveness down to 900px width.
+   - Cleaned up look and feel of List View
    - Fixed reload/reinstantiation issue on resize
    - If file upload is selected, close it when navigating to another folder or adding a folder. [also view switch]
    - If add folder is open, close it when navigating to another folder or adding a file [also view switch]
    - File type support is customizable in config
    - Files can now be downloaded
    - Folders can be deleted, will delete all items inside folder
    - Files are now sorted by name
+   - Fix breadcrumbs render for subfolders
+   - Make breadcrumbs clickable to parent levels
+   - Added Example code to render file manager